tzutalin/dlib-android/README.md

 Build executable files and shared library, and push the executable files to Android devices.

     $ cd [$dlib-android]

-    $ sh buildandRun.sh
+    Run a test daemon sample on your arm devices
+    $ python build_push.py --test true

+    Copy the shared lib to your Android project
+    $ python build_push.py --android_project dlib-android-appliciton/dlib/src/main/jniLibs/

 You can build only (Optional)

-	$ ndk-build
+	$ ndk-build -j 2

 ### Write JNI and build shared library for Android Java application
 There are examples in [jnilib_ex](https://github.com/tzutalin/dlib-android/tree/master/jni/jnilib_ex)

-There is a sample app to demonstarte the result. [dlib-android-app](https://github.com/tzutalin/dlib-android-app)
+There is a sample app to demonstrate the result. [dlib-android-app](https://github.com/tzutalin/dlib-android-app)

 ### Do you want to contribute
  If you have any improvement or you've found any bug, send a pull request with the code